dynatrace-wwse/enablement-kubernetes-opentelemetry-openpipeline/README.md

 node bin/generator.js
 ```

-Launch the lab guide as a Node.js server.
-The following command will pipe out the std error and std output and send it to /dev/null in a separate thread and with nohup it is immune to hangups.
+Launch the lab guide as a Node.js server

 Command:
 ```sh